Bond investment 101

 Assess your own risk tolerance.
 Government bonds are considered low risk but

 offer lower returns.
-Corporate & high yield bonds, on the other hand, can offer
+Corporate & high yield bonds, on the other hand, can

 better yields but come with more credit risk.